draftverify/draftverify.com/docs/f-3-identity-architecture-overview.md

 The architecture exists to ensure:

 - every NA draft source has a **single, unambiguous identity**
 - identity can be verified **before pour**, not after an error
 - physical labels and NFC tags link to a **secure cloud registry**
-- breweries, distributors, and venues all interact with the same identity source of truth
+- breweries, distributors, and venues all interact with the same source of truth

 This creates a **closed-loop verification system**.